SVGtoPPT/svgtoppt-website/docs/cli.md

 # By default the output would be logo.ppt; here we can give it another name
 svgtoppt -i logo.svg -p amazing_logo
-# Works with or without .ppt
+# The -p flag works with or without ".ppt"
 svgtoppt -i logo.svg -p amazing_logo.ppt

-# This command ran twice creates 2 files: logo.ppt and logo-1.ppt
+# This request ran twice creates 2 files: logo.ppt and logo-1.ppt
 svgtoppt -i logo.svg -f false
-# This command ran twice creates 1 file (logo.ppt) that gets overwritten once
+# This request ran twice creates 1 file (logo.ppt) that gets overwritten once
 svgtoppt -i logo.svg -f true

 # Creates the PPT file without opening it